mohit9069/kaistusc/README.rst

 KAIST UCSESC: KAIST Undergraduate computer science engineering Student Council Website on Django
 ================================================================

-Welcome to **KAIST USC**!
+Welcome to **KAIST UCSESC**!

-**KAIST USC** is the open source project to construct `KAIST Undergraduate Student Council Website`_ on `Django`_ to make memebers participate in USC well.
+**KAIST UCSESC** is the open source project to construct `KAIST Undergraduate computer science engineering Student Council Website`_ on `Django`_ to make memebers participate in USC well.
 This project includes front-ent and back-end sources with a production enviornment settings by using `Docker`_.

 Deploy